Frequently Asked Questions

 You will have two in-person visits at our clinic, each two hours long.

 Your first visit will involve cognitive testing, and for this portion of your time with us, NO additional family or friends are allowed in the testing room with you.
 If someone accompanies you, they would need to wait in our event center or offsite at their preference.
 Please note that minors are not permitted, so children under 18 should not accompany you to any visit.

-Your second visit will involve meeting with Dr. Caldwell and Dr. Crocker to learn about your results and recommendations.
+At your visits with our neuropsychologist and medical provider, you will learn about your results and recommendations.
 You are welcome to bring one family member or friend over age 18 along to this visit.